Team207-S2024/team207-s2024/assignments/report.md

 ## Component Selection

+As soon as the block diagram was finished, the team began considering what components were needed to fill in the gaps.
+Each team member studied their assigned subsystem and picked a series of main components that each subsystem critically required.
+From there, the team member would choose which component out of the lists would be the best fit for this project.
+The chosen components for each subsystem are as follows:

-Refer to [Appendix G: Component Selection](componentselection) for further information.
+Refer to [Appendix G: Component Selection](componentselection) for further information, such as the full list for each subsystem and their components.

 ## Microcontroller Selection